 PETER PAN BISTRO

 With a nod to its place in Toronto’s food history, the completely reestablished Peter Pan Bistro brings a contemporary update to the classic traditions of dining out.
-Peter Pan demonstrates that accomplished cooking does not require a fine dining atmosphere and aims to balance these elements by refining the neighbourhood restaurant.
+Peter Pan demonstrates that accomplished cooking does not require a fine dining atmosphere and aims to balance these elements by refining the neighbourhood bistro.

 Peter Pan subscribes to the "nose-to-tail" philosophy, popularly readopted over the past few years.
 This approach extends beyond simply the consumption of meat, instead embracing the responsible use of all raw ingredients.
 More than an education through food, what some take as byproducts of cooking, nose-to-tail sees as ingredients in the search for pleasure.